HimbeerserverDE/mt-multiserver-proxy/README.md

 ## Configuration
 The configuration file name and format are described in [doc/config.md](doc/config.md) **All internal servers need to allow empty passwords and must not be reachable from the internet!**
+## Chat commands
+The default chat commands can be installed as a (plugin)[https://github.com/HimbeerserverDE/mt-multiserver-chatcommands].